auniver/fxp_spotify_profile/README.md

-# Update your profile according to what your are listening on spotify!
+# Update your profile by the song your are listening on spotify!
 This code updates your fxp's by your current song you play on spotify!